adidas/docs/python/aws_deployment/how_to_simple_hello_world.rst

 However, I did run into another issue.
 There appears to be an issue with zope.deprecation.
 It seems that the latest version of zope.deprecation broke something.
-However, this is a topic for another post.
+Once a fix is discovered I will post an update.

 The requirements.txt that I used contained the following: